Elhadj19/Scraper/README.md

 # Scraper
-A webScraper type code for statistics data
+A webScraper type code to retrieve statistical data using google cloud tools